 In each case, the depth should be measured below the base of the footing or raft.

-(i) The depth of exploration should be sufficient to identify any weak strata beneath the pile points, which might affect the bearing capacity of the pile groups.
+(i) The depth of boring should be sufficient to identify any weak strata beneath the pile points, which might affect the bearing capacity of the pile groups.

 (ii) Fills and weak compressible soils rarely contribute to the shaft resistance of a pile and may add down drag to the load on it.